-Currently, the standard includes only the set-based flavor.
-Among other possible flavors are Kaucher/modal intervals; containment-sets; and the interval system of Siegfried Rump, which handles the relation between floating-point numbers and intervals, including overflow, in an elegant way, as well as being able to support open and half-open intervals.
-All of these extend classical IA in the defined sense.
+Currently, the standard includes only the set-based flavor, with a Kaucher flavor in preparation. $\triangle$ Is it?
+Among other possible flavors are containment-sets, since they also extend classical IA in the defined sense; systems that support open and half-open intervals; and the interval system of Siegfried Rump, which handles the relation between floating-point numbers and intervals, including overflow, in an elegant way.